-Belize City is dangerous.
+Belize City crime is rampant and Belize City is dangerous.
 I know it’s a harsh statement.
 But in the world there are only a handful of things I know to be true, and this is one of them.

 Chetumal was rough but it was only preparing me for the trip farther South.
 Despite the warnings from several friends and a quick read of a traveler’s Lonely Planet on the bus ride here, I decided to go to Belize City anyway.
 How bad could it be?